Meme1079/PsychWiki/PsychWiki_Source/General Functions.md

 Example: `addHaxeLibrary('FlxTween', 'flixel.tweens')`

 ### runHaxeCode(codeToRun:String)
-It executes the string as a Haxe script.
+It executes the string as a haxe script.

 - `codeToRun` - the haxe code to be executed, use double brackets `[[]]` when making the haxe code.

 ### openCustomSubstate(name:String, pauseGame:Bool = false)
-Will open your custom substate.
-To create a custom substate [click here](https://github.com/Meme1079/PsychWiki/wiki/Lua-Script-API:-Callback-Templates#custom-substate-functions).
+Will <ins>open</ins> your custom substate.
+If you want to know how to open the custom substate of yours.
+Click on this [hyperlink](https://github.com/Meme1079/PsychWiki/wiki/Lua-Script-API:-Callback-Templates#custom-substate-functions) for more information.

 - `name` - The name of the custom substate.
 - `pauseGame` - An optional value, will pause your game when opening the custom substate.

 ### closeCustomSubstate(name:String)
-Will close your custom substate.
+Will <ins>close</ins> your custom substate.

 - `name` - The name of the custom substate.